-And it is not just patio table size...
+And it is not just the patio table size...

-There's so many different shapes of patio table too.
+There are so many different shapes of patio tables too.
 Which one is right for you?
 Would a round or square table work best in the space you have/design scheme of your outdoor space?

 The look of your table is very important, of course, but making sure it fits the space and gives enough 'workable' seating is even more important, trust me!

 Careful measuring is key to getting patio table size right

 The space requirements that we would recommend for Lazy Susan Patio Tables are outlined in the diagram below for our June.

 As a general rule, we advise that you should allow for at least 75cm on either side of the table to allow space to sit down and get up easily from the seats.

 On top of that, we would also recommend another 75cm of what we call working space.
 In other words, space where you can move around the table when people are seated.